Japik-org/Japik/README.md

 Module-Shared-Jar: jar jar (connect module interfaces by file name)
 Service-Shared-Subtype: A B C (connect service interfaces by Shared-Subtype)
 Service-Shared-Jar: jar jar (connect service interfaces by file name)
-Import-All-Packages: false (By default is false and will be loaded classes only from the Base-Package package)
+Import-All-Packages: false (By default is false and if is then only classes from the base package (Base-Package) will be loaded)

 ```